Zurück zur Übersicht

 Best of luck !
 Also, happy to help if you need support during your preparation

-Yes, normally there is a market sizing in the Bain first round.
+Yes, often there is a market sizing in the Bain first round but it’s not guaranteed - can also just be regular cases.

 Let me know if you need help practicing.